JuliaDynamics/CriticalTransitions.jl/docs/src/examples/RateSystem.md

     Choosing different values of the `forcing_length` allows us to vary the speed of the parameter ramping, while its shape remains the same, and it only gets stretched or squeezed.

 !!! note
-    If `p(t)` within the `RateConfig` is a monotonic function, the `forcing_scale` will give the total amplitude of the parameter ramping.
+    If `p(t)` within the `RateFunction` is a monotonic function, the `forcing_scale` will give the total amplitude of the parameter ramping.
 For non-monotonic `p(t)`, the `forcing_scale` will only linearly scale the amplitude of the parameter ramping, but does not equal the total amplitude.

 Now, we can compute trajectories of this new system `rate_system` and of the previous autonomous system `auto_sys` in the familiar way: